MickWest/sitrec/README.md

 ## Create Source file and sitrec project folder structure
 Sitrec is built from the "sitrec" project folder.
 Note this is NOT the same "sitrec" server folder you deploy to.

-Clone Sitrec from Github, or download a release archive.
+Clone Sitrec from GitHub, or download a release archive.
 This will give you the sitrec project folder with these sub-folders:
 - `data` - per-sitch data like ADS-B data, csv files, TLEs, models, sprites, and images
-- `readmeImages` - Documenation images used by this .md file, and maybe others
+- `readmeImages` - Documentation images used by this .md file, and maybe others
 - `sitrecServer` - The server-side PHP files, like cachemaps.php
 - `src` - The JavaScript source, with the entry point of index.js
 - `three.js` - The 3D engine, the largest library used